Find Your Business Memoir Editor

 He was twice chosen for a Maine Individual Writing Fellowship and his collection of short stories, Mountain Dance, was selected for a Maine Fiction Award.

-Denis Ledoux lives and works in his native Maine.
+Denis Ledoux lives and works a s a business memoir editor in his native Maine.

 Christine Madsen’s career has included serving as a writer and editor for eight years at The Christian Science Monitor, where she won a regional award for her series on women and sports.
 At the Monitor, she says, she learned “to work in those telling details that make a story come alive.”